dotnet/docs-maui/docs/platform-integration/native-embedding.md

 The process for consuming a .NET MAUI control in a native app is as follows:

 1. Create extension methods to bootstrap your native embedded app.
 For more information, see [Create extension methods](#create-extension-methods).
+1. Create a .NET MAUI single project that contains your .NET MAUI code and any dependencies.
+For more information, see [Create a .NET MAUI single project](#create-a-net-maui-single-project).
-1. Enable .NET MAUI support by adding `<UseMaui>true</UseMaui>` to the native app's project file.
+1. Create a native app and enable .NET MAUI support in it.
 For more information, see [Enable .NET MAUI support](#enable-net-maui-support).
 1. Initialize .NET MAUI by calling the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding%2A> method.
 For more information, see [Initialize .NET MAUI](#initialize-net-maui).
-1. Add your .NET MAUI code, such as code for a page, and any dependencies to a .NET MAUI single project.
-For more information, see [Add .NET MAUI views](#add-net-maui-views).
 1. Create an instance of the .NET MAUI control and convert it to the appropriate native type with the `ToPlatform` extension method.
 For more information, see [Consume .NET MAUI controls](#consume-net-maui-controls).

 > [!NOTE]